Is it Really Fall Until You Visit Gull Meadow Farms?

 6 – Get Lost in the Corn Maze

-Like many local orchards, Gull Meadow Farms updates their corn maze theme annually.
-For 2021, their five-acre’s maze theme is Your Life Matters.
+Like many local orchards, Gull Meadow Farms updates its corn maze theme annually.
+For 2022, the maze theme is Bee Kind.

 Visit this maze during the day with the other farm activities, or challenge yourself to navigate at night in October.